 Jo Maitland: That is actually the hardest part of it.

-Carl Brooks: It is a truism, hardware is still cheap. $5,000
+Carl Brooks: It is a truism, hardware is still cheap. $5,000 for a server

 versus paying somebody home many umpteen-thousands of dollars to